cosmos/sdk-tutorials/academy/xl-run-prod/2-keys.md

 ---
-title: Prepare a validator and keys
+title: Prepare a Validator and Keys
 order: 2
 description: Set up keys for use by your validator
-tag: deep-dive
+tags:
+  - guided-coding
+  - cosmos-sdk
+  - dev-ops
 ---

-# Prepare a validator and keys
+# Prepare a Validator and Keys

 In the [previous section](./1-software.md), you prepared a binary for your nodes.
 Some of your nodes will be validators.
-To propose and sign blocks, validators need on-going access to private keys.
+To propose and sign blocks, validators need ongoing access to private keys.
 A regular node does not need such keys.

 Here you learn how to prepare a validator and handle its keys.
 This works whether you are preparing a validator to join a preexisting network, or you are setting up your validator to be part of the [genesis](./genesis.md).

 ## Private key security considerations

-More precisely than needing on-going access to private keys, validators only need the capability to sign blocks on an on-going basis.
+More precisely than needing ongoing access to private keys, validators only need the capability to sign blocks on an ongoing basis.
 There is a security difference between access to the private key and access to a signing facility:

-1. When your validator has access to the private key, if your validator node has been compromised then your private key is too, and you are at the risk of wrongfully signing malicious blocks **for ever**.
+1. When your validator has access to the private key, if your validator node has been compromised then your private key is too, and you are at the risk of wrongfully signing malicious blocks **forever**.
 2. On the other hand, when you only provide a signing _service_ to your validator, if your validator node has been compromised then you are _only_ at the risk of wrongfully signing malicious blocks **for as long as the signing service is up**.

 In order to mitigate the danger of **point 1**, you can keep your private key in a [hardware security module](https://hub.cosmos.network/main/validators/validator-faq.html#how-to-handle-key-management) (a.k.a.
 HSM), from which it can be retrieved only once, during the HSM's offline setup.
 This HSM device then remains plugged into the computer that runs the validator or the signing service.
 See [here](https://hub.cosmos.network/main/validators/security.html#key-management-hsm) for the current list of supported devices.
 To use an HSM you own, you need physical access to the computer into which you plug it.

 To implement **point 2**, you can use a specialized [key management system](https://hub.cosmos.network/main/validators/kms/kms.html) (a.k.a.
 KMS).
 This runs on a computer separate from your validator node but which has access to the hardware key and is [contacted over the private network](https://github.com/iqlusioninc/tmkms/blob/v0.12.2/README.txsigner.md#architecture) by your validator node(s) for the purpose of signing blocks.
 Such a KMS is specialized in the sense that it is, for instance, able to detect attempts to sign two different blocks at the same height.

 You can combine these strategies.
-For instance, if you insist on using an HSM and having your validator node located in the cloud, you can run the KMS on the computer the HSM is physically plugged into, and which dials into your remote validator node to provide the signing service.
+For instance, if you insist on using an HSM and having your validator node located in the cloud, you can run the KMS on the computer the HSM is physically plugged into, which dials into your remote validator node to provide the signing service.

 ## What validator keys

 A validator handles [two](https://hub.cosmos.network/main/validators/validator-faq.html#what-are-the-different-types-of-keys), perhaps three, different keys.
 Each has a different purpose:

-1. The **Tendermint consensus key** is used to sign blocks on an on-going basis, and is of type `ed25519`.
+1. The **Tendermint consensus key** is used to sign blocks on an ongoing basis, and is of type `ed25519`.
 2. The **validator operator application key** is used to create transactions that create or modify the validator parameters, and is of type `secp256k1`, or whichever type the application supports.
 3. The [**delegator application key**](https://hub.cosmos.network/main/validators/validator-faq.html#are-validators-required-to-self-delegate-atom) is used to handle the stake that gives the validator more weight.